Tixierae/safety_clash_detection_paper/README.md

 # safety_clash_detection_paper
-supplementary material for the paper `Safety Clash Detection: Identifying Safety Incompatibilities among Fundamental Attributes using Data Mining` (Tixier, Hallowell, Rajagopalan, Bowman), Automation in Construction, in review.
+supplementary material for the paper `Construction Safety Clash Detection: Identifying Safety Incompatibilities among Fundamental Attributes using Data Mining` (Tixier, Hallowell, Rajagopalan, Bowman), Automation in Construction, in review.

 To cite the theses: